flare-foundation/docs/docs/dev/tutorials/sc/address-validity.md

 CODE NEEDS UPDATING!
 Instead of waiting a fix amount, poll `StateConnector.lastFinalizedRoundId` until it matches our round ID.
+Talk also about how proofs are only kept on chain for a week.

 ### 8. Retrieve Proof